 You can also select from a slideshow of pictures, which uses the Windows 10 Pictures folder as a default.
 It’s probably a better bet to create a subfolder of pictures that you’ve vetted and pull from there.

 If you want to take your personalization a bit further, scroll down the menu options on the left-hand rail to Themes.

 Windows 10 Themes are collections of background images, sounds, colors, and mouse cursor.
 There are several to choose from that ship with Windows.
 But we recommend clicking the link to Get more themes in Microsoft Store.

 Clicking the link opens the Store, and displays literally tons of Themes, most of which are free.
-There’s an enormous emphasis on architecture, animals, and nature photography, and a distinct lack of (copyrighted) sports and pop art.
+There’s an enormous, wonderful emphasis on architecture, animals, and nature photography, though a distinct lack of (copyrighted) sports and pop art.
 Oddly enough, some of Microsoft’s videogame Themes aren’t published to the Store, but appear in this list of Themes that come with custom sounds, such as Halo:Reach, Angry Birds, Eerie Autumn, or the French Riviera.

-Downloading Themes from the Store places them in your list of Themes; downloading the Themes with custom sounds from the second link requires actually downloading the file to install it.
+Downloading Themes from the Store places them in your list of Themes.
 Note that on the Themes page of the Settings menus, you can click the Sounds icon, which will open up the Control Panel.
 The vast majority of Themes use the traditional Windows sounds, though the game-themed Themes use the custom audio files.
-In any event, the Sounds icon allows you to go back to the traditional Windows sounds.
+In any event, the Sounds icon allows you to go back to the traditional Windows sounds, if you want.

 Feel free to download as many Themes as you want, then select which Theme to use in the Settings > Themes menu.
 Under Settings > Background, you can select how frequently the individual backgrounds in the Themes cycle through.
 I prefer one per day, but you can refresh them as frequently as one per minute.